dotnet/AspNetCore.Docs/aspnetcore/security/anti-request-forgery.md

 ### Automatically validate antiforgery tokens for unsafe HTTP methods only

-ASP.NET Core apps don't generate antiforgery tokens for safe HTTP methods (GET, HEAD, OPTIONS, and TRACE).
 Instead of broadly applying the `ValidateAntiForgeryToken` attribute and then overriding it with `IgnoreAntiforgeryToken` attributes, the [AutoValidateAntiforgeryToken](xref:Microsoft.AspNetCore.Mvc.AutoValidateAntiforgeryTokenAttribute) attribute can be used.
 This attribute works identically to the `ValidateAntiForgeryToken` attribute, except that it doesn't require tokens for requests made using the following HTTP methods:

 * GET
 * HEAD